Slins-23/software-renderer/README.md

 # Implementation details

-Follows `Vulkan` conventions.
-Uses a right-handed coordinate system.
-In `world space` (default):
-Positive `x`: right
-Positive `y`: up
+The renderer uses 4 coordinate systems, of which only the last one is different.

+The first 3 coordinate systems represent 3 dimensional space, are all right-handed.
+Here, the positive x-axis points to the right, the positive y-axis points up, and the positive z-axis points outward ("out of the screen/toward the viewer").

+Firstly there is `local space`, which is essentially a 3D model's local coordinate system before they are added to the scene.
+If you have worked with modelling software like Blender for example, you can think of everything within the Blender scene if you were to export it as being in `local space`.

+Secondly there is `world space`, which, as the name implies, is the space which holds all the 3D models present in the scene, in absolute values.
+Each model present in the scene has a transformation matrix which transforms all the vertices for that `Instance`'s 3D mesh from `local space` to `world space`, essentially moving it to the scene including the relevant transformations.<br>
+The matrix responsible for this conversion is called `MODEL_TO_WORLD`, and every `Instance` has it.
+This matrix is a combination of 3 other matrices, first the `SCALING_MATRIX`, secondly the `ROTATION_MATRIX`, then finally the `TRANSLATION_MATRIX`.
+These matrices are built by the individual values for each `Instance` and finally combined to make the `MODEL_TO_WORLD` matrix.

-Positive `z`: backward (for a mesh to be visible it would need to have a negative `z` coordinate in the mesh local space, but during mesh loading it gets flipped to positive.
-The coordinate system remains the same however, as the rotations, translations, and rasterization are defined relative to it)
+> In a right-handed coordinate system the `z` axis points "out of the screen/toward the viewer", this means that for a mesh to be visible it would need to have a negative `z` coordinate in world space.
+However, during mesh loading I purposefully flip it so that a positive `z` value means "farther", which is more intuitive but less semantically ideal.
+The coordinate system remains the same however.

-In `view space` (default as camera points at (0, 0, 1)):
-Positive `x`: left
-Positive `y`: up
-Positive `z`: forward (nothing logically changes in practice, only semantically)

-The clipping plane limits are:
-(-1, 1) for the `x` dimension
-(-1, 1) for the `y` dimension
+Thirdly there is `view space` or `camera space`, as it represents a "view" into the world from the camera's point of view.
+It essentially contains all transformations relative to the camera.
+This transformation is stored in the `VIEW_MATRIX`.
+It can also be seen as a transformation that is the inverse of the camera transform, because, relative to the camera, whenever the it moves to the right for example, the object in front of it appears to move to the left, and this means that whatever happens to a logical camera can be simulated by performing the opposite operations to each vertex.
+The `VIEW_MATRIX` is constructed from a position and a direction through the `LookAt` function, and it encapsulates the translation and rotation akin to what happens above for instances in `world space`.

+After this, geometric clipping is performed for each triangle against each of the camera's 6 planes in `view space` (Near, far, left, right, top, bottom planes).

+Now perspective projection is applied to the vertices.
+At this stage the coordinate space is considered to be in `clip space`.
-(near, far) for the `z` dimension (default is (0.6, 1000))
+> Note that the `z` transformation here is non-linear.

-You can think of the transformation from view space into clip space as rotating the coordinate system 180 degrees counter-clockwise.
-This makes the Positive `z` axis point forward, and the Positive `y` axis point downward.

-The rotations are defined to be from the horizontal axis into the vertical axis?
+Finally, for the 3-dimensional space, perspective division is performed over all vertices by their `w` (which is simply their `z` coordinate prior to the projection).
+We are now at what is called `NDC (Normalized Device Coordinates) space`, where, theoretically, every point/vertex that made it to this stage is viewable through the camera.
+This space's boundaries are in the ranges [-1, 1] for the x-axis, [-1, 1] for the y-axis, and [0, 1] for the z-axis.

+Here, a vertex whose `z` coordinate is the same as the `near` plane value would have a `z` of 0, and if I were to be the same as the `far` plane, it would have a `z` of 1.

+We can then start processing the vertices.
+Here `backface culling` is performed, as well as some `light` shading, if `Flat` shading it is all performed here.
+If `Gouraud` shading the vertex colors are calculated here for each vertex (they get interpolated at the pixel level later).
+If `Phong` shading, the vertex normals are calculated for each vertex (these also get interpolated later).

+The last coordinate system is `screen space` or `framebuffer space`.
+Here the vertices' `x` and `y` coordinates are flipped and scaled by the camera's `SCALE_MATRIX`.
+The `y` axis is flipped because the `y` coordinate increases as you go down when it comes to pixels, but in 3D space it increased as it went up.
+As for the `x` axis, since I flipped the `z` coordinates when loading the meshes, the resulting logically and semantically correct right-handed coordinate system with this configuration has the positive `x` axis to the left (not to the right), which means that going to the right would instead decrease the `x` coordinate for the pixel.
+Now we are finally in the 2-dimensional space which represents the window coordinates.

 The drawing order is counter-clockwise.

-Near plane defaults to `0.6` but can be any value.
+Near plane defaults to `0.01` but can be any value.
 Far plane defaults to `1000` but can be any value.

-1. Models are transformed and put into `world space` through the `MODEL_TO_WORLD` matrix.
-2. The scene moves relative to the camera and put into `view space` through the `VIEW_MATRIX` matrix.
-3. The triangles are geometrically clipped, prior to projection, against all view frustum planes except for the `far` plane: `near`, `top`, `bottom`, `left`, `right`.
-At first I also clipped against the `far` plane, but since Vulkan and most people just cull any triangle instead of clipping, that's what I chose to do.
-4. The triangles get projected and we get into `clip space`, through the `PROJECTION_MATRIX` matrix.
-Perspective divide.
-At this point the `z` dimension is in the range (0, 1), and the `w` dimension is the same as the vertex's **old** `z` coordinate, prior to the projection.
-5. The `x` and `y` coordinates then get properly converted into `screen space` coordinates (i.e. window coordinates).
-6. If drawing the line connections of the vertices (`draw_outline`), the relevant vertex lines are drawn, with the given `outline_color`.
+If drawing the line connections of the vertices (`draw_outline`), the relevant lines are drawn, with the given `outline_color`.
-7. If filling (`fill`)/rasterizing the triangles, the relevant triangles are filled/rasterized with the given `fill_color`.
+If filling (`fill`)/rasterizing the triangles, the relevant triangles are filled/rasterized with the given `fill_color`.
 This is where the vertices and triangle coordinates are interpolated, and where the fragment shader/texturing/coloring should be implemented.

 # Testing